adrianblakey/slot-car-ecom/README.md

 Install wsl - follow this: https://learn.microsoft.com/en-us/windows/wsl/install

 Install wsl with its default guest OS Ubuntu that we will not use.
-You'll need to reboot a couple of times its optional whether you take the advice to install the Windows Terminal.
-Don't boterh opening Ubuntu in a terminal.
+You'll need to reboot a couple of times, it's optional whether you take the advice to install the Windows Terminal.
+Don't bother opening Ubuntu in a terminal.
 We are going to install and use Arch Linux.

 Go to the Windows store https://apps.microsoft.com/ and download Arch linux.
 It's hosted here: https://github.com/VSWSL/Arch-WSL